The thermal view of $f(R)$ cosmology: Introduction

 Gravity is ``heated'' (i.e., $d\left( {\cal K}{\cal T}\right)/d\tau>0$) by positive terms in the right-hand side and is ``cooled'' (i.e., $d\left( {\cal K}{\cal T} \right)/d\tau<0$) by negative ones.

-The recent Ref.~\cite{Faraoni:2025alq} advances the thermal picture with the study of scalar-tensor situations in which $\Box\phi=0$, in which case the $\left( \Theta, {\cal K}{\cal T} \right)$ plane (not a phase space) provides a convenient representation of the behaviour of gravity.
-If the expansion scalar $\Theta $ is negative, or if the system begins at a point above the critical half-line $ 8\pi {\cal K}{\cal T}= \Theta>0$, then gravity can only ``heat up'' and diverge away from GR.
+The recent Ref.~\cite{Faraoni:2025alq} advances the thermal picture with the study of scalar-tensor situations in which $\Box\phi=0$, in which case the $\left( \Theta, {\cal K}{\cal T} \right)$ plane (not a phase space) provides a convenient representation of the behavior of gravity.
+If the expansion scalar $\Theta $ is negative, or if the system begins at a point above the critical half-line $ 8\pi {\cal K}{\cal T}= \Theta>0$, gravity either ``heats up'' diverging away from GR, or else this line is crossed with horizontal tangent, after which gravity cools forever \cite{Faraoni:2025alq,Faraoni:2025dex}.

 If instead $ \Theta>0$ and the system begins at a point below this critical half-line (i.e., with $ 8\pi {\cal K}{\cal T}<\Theta$), gravity can only ``cool'' and converge to GR \cite{Faraoni:2025alq}.
 This picture survives if conformal matter with $T^{(m)}=0$, but no potential, is added to the picture.
 Here we study vacuum $f(R)$ gravity, which unavoidably adds a potential for $\phi=f'(R)$.

 Section~\ref{sec:2} reviews $f(R)$ gravity and cosmology, while the following sections apply the thermal view to it.
+Several exact solutions of $f(R)$ gravity are known (e.g., \cite{Cognola:2005de,Nojiri:2006gh,Capozziello:2006dj,Cognola:2008zp,Nojiri:2009kx}) and we use some of them as examples.